Things to do in San Diego

 What is a good day trip from San Diego?

-Popular day trips from San Diego include a ferry ride across San Diego Bay to charming Coronado Island or a drive to the posh seaside village of La Jolla.
-The historic missions of San Juan Capistrano and theme parks like LEGOLAND® and Disneyland® are also within easy driving distance.
+One popular day trip from San Diego is taking a ferry across San Diego Bay to charming Coronado Island.
+Another is driving to the posh seaside village of La Jolla.
+And it's a quick trip to the historic missions of San Juan Capistrano and theme parks like LEGOLAND® and Disneyland®.

 ...More